vadimcomanescu/vmwarephp/README.markdown

 Vmwarephp aims to provide the least boilerplate code possibile for handling vSphere objects.
 The ESX/vCenter on which the operations are performed is represented by a \Vmwarephp\Vhost object.
 A Vhost object provides two finder methods to obtain server side ManagedObjects.
-The following example describes a way to collect all virtual machines from a ESX/vCenter with all their properties pre-fetched:
+The following example describes a way to collect all virtual machines from a ESX/vCenter with their config status prefetched:

     $vhost = new \Vmwarephp\Vhost('vcenter:443', 'Admin', 'password');
+    $virtualMachines = $vhost->findAllManagedObjects('VirtualMachine', array('configStatus'));

+For collecting all virtual machines with all their properties pre-fetched, which normally is a very expensive operation considering that a lot of objects need to be traversed you can do it in the following way:

     $virtualMachines = $vhost->findAllManagedObjects('VirtualMachine', 'all');

 You can find a given object using its server side id.
 For example finding a datastore with id datastore-182 with none of